Safari Camps

 Conservation Camp

-Join Denver Zoo in its commitment to save wildlife!
-Meet conservationists at Denver Zoo and delve into the challenges, successes, and partnerships to save animals like bison, Lake Titicaca frogs, and big horn sheep.
+Join Denver Zoo Conservation Alliance in its commitment to save wildlife.
+Meet conservationists at the Zoo and delve into the challenges, successes, and partnerships to save animals like bison, Lake Titicaca frogs, and big horn sheep.
 Then take your knowledge on the road!
 Do your part to build a world where wildlife thrives by participating in REAL field conservation in Colorado.
-One or two days of this camp involve field trips doing conservation work in the Denver metro area.
+One day of this camp involves a field trip doing conservation work in the Denver metro area.

 8TH AND 9TH GRADE